bradleydalina/image-tag-manager/readme.txt

 == Description ==

-Image Tag Manager is a WordPress plugin that allows to dynamically generates (alt, title, caption and description) in ***all or any images (except iframes content) for SEO enhancement.
+Image Tag Manager is a WordPress plugin that allows to dynamically generates (alt, title, caption and description) in images (except iframes content) for SEO enhancement.
-It also fixed the filenames before saving, removing unnecessary characters to transform into more meaningful filename and SEO friendly.
+It also fixed the filenames before saving, removing unnecessary characters to transform into more meaningful and SEO friendly filename.

 "This plugin will is limited with its available settings.
-Before writing a reviews, please *mention that you read the whole description* and clearly understand the limit and usage of the plugin."
+Before writing a review, please *mention that you read the whole description* and clearly understand the limit and usage of the plugin."

-1. During image upload, the plugin automatically renames the image filename into SEO friendly pattern by removing unnecessary characters.
-1. Plugin uses the filename as primary meta-data reference for alt, title, caption and description but has an option to add the attachment post/page title.
+NOTE: Please always read the changelog for the plugin updates.

 **Plugin Options**

+**Basic**
+* On upload image file
+  * Set image alt (Default)
+  * Set image title (Default)
+  * Set image caption (optional)
+  * Set image description (optional)

+**Alt/Title**
+* Override Settings
+  * Override Alt ( Overrides the current/existing alt attributes of the image )
+  * Override Title ( Overrides the current/existing title attributes of the image )
-* Strip numbers in the image alt or title (optional)
+* Additional String in Attributes, Applicable inside the entry post content or page articles only
-* Can use the post title or page title as fall-back for alt and title attribute if the image filename does not contain more than 3 letter to be meaning or image has numbers as its name (optional)
+  * Use bar ( | ) instead of hypen ( - )
+  * Add Post/Page title to image alt attributes ( Ex: Image Alt - Post Title )
-* Can Add post/page title to the image alt or title attribute, if title already exists in the attribute it will be skip
+  * Add Post/Page title to image title attributes ( Ex: Image Title - Post Title )
+  * Add Post/Page first category to image alt attributes ( Ex: Image Alt - Category )
+  * Add Post/Page first category to image title attributes ( Ex: Image Title - Category )
+* Character or String Removal in Attributes (Global)
-* Can Override the alt or title attribute.
+  * Enable String Trimmer ( This allows you to trim/remove any part of the string from the alt or title attributes )
+  * Remove or trim this words if found from the alt attributes ( Separated by comma )
+  * Remove or trim this words if found from the title attributes ( Separated by comma )

+**Word Settings**
+* Special/Nonword Character Preservations
-* Can Remove words in the title or alt attribute base on the specified sets.
+  * Clean All ( Remove any nonword characters in the entire string of the Alt/Title Attributes )
-* Can add default image class attribute values in the entry-post section or articles.
+  * Preserved All ( Preserved the entire string characters in the Alt/Title Attributes special or nonword characters including numbers)
+  * Preserved Special ( Preserved special or nonword characters and make stripping numbers optional in the Alt/Title Attributes )
+* Numerical Character Preservations
+  * Strip Numbers ( Remove numbers in the filename: "filename 300x450.jpg" becomes "filename" )
+  * Use Post/Page title as fallback to image attributes ( For randomly generated filenames like 1127.jpg or with less than 3 letters and image is not attached in a post)
+* String Case Manipulation
+  * Leave Unchanged
+  * Lowercase ( Alt/Title Attributes will be converted to lowercase )
+  * Uppercase ( Alt/Title Attributes will be converted to uppercase )
+  * Capitalized ( Alt/Title Attributes will be capitalized each word )
+  * Sentence Case ( Alt/Title Attributes will transform the first letter of the first word only )

+**Extra**
+* Add default class ( class="your-default-class" )
+  * Global (Throughout the site )
-* Can Remove srcset and sizes attributes in the entry-post section or articles.
+  * Entry Post Section ( Applies in the entry post section only )
+  * Default Class ( Separated by single space )
+* Disable Srcset and sizes
+  * Remove srcset & sizes attribute ( Get rid of srcset="" sizes="" attribute )

+**advance**
+* Applicable only on the post content generated by wordpress from content editor.
+The hardcoded image can't be save in the database.
+  * Use data saving attributes ( This will be saved along with the post content and can work even when the plugin was removed. )

 == Installation ==